• About

 Brioche French Toast For One

-Brioche french toast for one is an indulgent 10-minute breakfast made for busy mornings and something a little extra special to get you going for the day.
+Brioche French toast for one is an indulgent 10-minute breakfast made for busy mornings and something a little extra special to get you going for the day.
 Thickly sliced bakery brioche is soaked in a pumpkin spice, egg, milk, and sugar mixture, then slowly cooked in melted butter.
-Serve with maple syrup and some berries.

 brioche french toast with maple syrup.